kontent-ai/gatsby-packages/README.md

 * [Node.js](https://nodejs.org/) with NPM installed

+### Troubleshooting

+In case you encounter the following error:

+`GraphQL Error Unknown field 'system' on type '...'`

+just rebuild the site using `npm run develop` or `gatsby develop` (should you have Gatsby CLI installed).

+This [error](https://github.com/gatsbyjs/gatsby/issues/8053) occurs rather randomly; mostly due to issues with building of the internal schema.
+If it cannot be solved by rebuilding with `npm run develop` or raising the `version` field in the [package.json](https://github.com/Kentico/gatsby-source-kentico-cloud/blob/master/package.json) of the source plugin, then you should look for other root causes (not related to [building of the schema](https://github.com/gatsbyjs/gatsby/issues/2674#issuecomment-340510736)).

 ## Further information

 For more developer resources, visit the Kentico Cloud Developer Hub at https://developer.kenticocloud.com.